DukeOfKeys/GGN/README.md

-# Great Great Numbers - Big Integer Library
+# Extremely Large Numbers - Large Numbers Library C

-The **GGN Big Integer Library** is a simple C library for handling arbitrarily large integers (big integers).
+The **LNLC - Large Numbers Library C** is a simple library for handling arbitrarily large integers (big integers).
 It allows basic arithmetic operations such as addition, subtraction, multiplication, and division on numbers larger than standard data types can hold.

 ## Features